 - Buildings will report the COVID positive case on the New York State COVID “dashboard” daily survey. .

 In the event that the school is notified that an employee or student has been exposed to COVID-19 and are quarantined, or if a family member has been diagnosed with or presumed to have COVID-19 and/or is being isolated, the following procedure will be followed:

-- If a student is excluded from school due to COVID-19 symptoms or has had a positive COVID-19 test, his or her siblings or other students living in the same household, they will also be excluded from school for 14 days.
-If they do not exhibit symptoms, they will still be excluded from school and asked to self-quarantine for 14 days.
+- If a student is excluded from school due to COVID-19 symptoms or has had a positive COVID-19 test, his or her siblings or other students living in the same household will also be excluded from school for 14 days.
+If they do not exhibit symptoms, they will still be excluded from school and asked to self-quarantine for 10 days.

-Contact Tracing or assessing and informing those with potential exposure is a fundamental control strategy for minimizing spread within a group or camp population.
+Contact Tracing, or assessing and informing those with potential exposure, is a fundamental control strategy for minimizing spread within a population.
 NYS DOH defines close contact as interactions within 6 feet for more than 10 minutes.